 - Avoid direct contact with ticks and do regular medical checkups of pets.

 7. Final Note

 Ticks are parasites that can cause various diseases, so you need to protect yourself, your children, and your pets from them to avoid problems.
 Using repellent for ticks can be helpful, but it is not enough.
-Remember how to check for ticks timely on your skin, scalp, and clothes.
 Don’t forget to check your armpits.
 Also, don’t use any repellent on babies who are not even 2 months old.

 Last Updated on December 1, 2023 by Namrata123